secureCodeBox/secureCodeBox/README.md

 # secureCodeBox "Next"

 > NOTE: This Repository contains a work in progress preview of the planned next mayor secureCodeBox Release.
-This release contains a mayor re architecture of the secureCodeBox.
+The release is still at least some month away but you can already get a sneak peak here 😀.
+This release will contain a mayor re architecture of the secureCodeBox.
 More details will follow soon in a series of blog articles.

 ![secureCodeBox](securecodebox-logo.svg 'secureCodeBox')